 We are witnessing history in the making as the pandemic forces the healthcare industry to embrace innovation and establish new and improved methods of patient care.
 The idea of a contactless office seems easily accessible with the right tools.
 Telehealth delivers secure, HIPAA-compliant interfacing within an intuitive, user-friendly system built to encourage connection and patient satisfaction.
 With features like appointment management and patient reminders, telehealth patients can adopt a more active role in managing their own health and wellness, while providers get to implement personalized treatment plans and expand their patients’ access to care.

 The New Normal

-Ours is an increasingly digital age, particularly in the aftermath of an outbreak that has required us to practice social distancing at home, away from the workplace and school room.
+Ours is an increasingly digital age, particularly in the aftermath of an outbreak that has required us to practice social distancing at home, away from the workplace and schoolroom.
 No longer able to meet friends for coffee or have a chat with coworkers in the break room, our in-person social networks have steadily transitioned to the web-based variety.
-Work meetings, school lessons, game nights, family reunions and even wedding ceremonies hosted through video communication have all become part of our new normal.
-In our desire to maintain connection to the world outside while staying inside, we’ve collectively gotten much more familiar with and reliant on the very same kind of technology that facilitates telehealth.
+Work meetings, school lessons, game nights, family reunions, and even wedding ceremonies hosted through video communication have all become part of our new normal.
+In our desire to maintain the connection to the world outside while staying inside, we’ve collectively gotten much more familiar with and reliant on the very same kind of technology that facilitates telehealth.
 If human adaptability has taught us anything, it’s shown us that it won’t take long for video communication and virtual interaction to become commonplace.
 Essentially, we’re priming ourselves for a future of better technology built with its users in mind, much like what telehealth already provides.